Thyroid Problems In Teens: Types, Signs, Causes & Treatment

 Image: Shutterstock

-1. Hyperthyroidism (an overactive thyroid gland that produces more amounts of the hormones) is not that common unless in the case of graves’ disease (1).
+1. Hyperthyroidism, which is characterized by an overactive thyroid gland that produces more amounts of hormones, is not that common unless in the case of Graves’ disease (1).

 Based on the cause, this disorder could be transient or permanent.
 So, what could cause thyroid disorders in teenagers?